 Going Back to Kuala Terengganu

-If your resort does not have their own ferry to bring you back to the mainland, you can use the public ferry to go back like we did.
+If your resort does not have its own ferry to bring you back to the mainland, you can use the public ferry to go back as we did.
 Here the steps to go back to Kuala Terengganu:

 - Arrange transport with your hotel to bring you back to the jetty in Kampung Baru.